w3c/echidna/README.md

 Then simply open [`http://localhost:3000`](http://localhost:3000) on your web browser and start throwing publication requests at it.

+Note: local setup of the full system is not supported currently due to dependency on W3C's DB and IPP system.

 ## Syntax and command-line parameters

 (with npm >= 2)